Neural Exploitation and Exploration of Contextual Bandits: Introduction

-Figure \ref{fig:structure} (2) provide the main motivation for this work by carefully investigating the exploration mechanism.
-Based on the difference between the estimated reward and the expected reward, the exploration may be divided into two types: "upward" exploration and "downward" exploration.
-The upward exploration formulates the cases where the expected reward is larger than the estimated reward.
-In other words, the learner's model underestimated the reward, and thus it is required to add another value to the estimated reward to minimize the gap between expected and estimated rewards.
-The downward exploration describes the cases where the expected reward is smaller than the estimated reward.
-This indicates that the model overestimated the reward.
-Hence, we intend to subtract a value from the estimated reward to narrow the gap between the expected and estimated reward.
-Here, we inspect the three main exploration strategies in these two types of exploration.
-First, the UCB-based approaches always add a positive value to the estimated reward.
-This is enabled to do the upward exploration, while avoiding the downward exploration.
-Second, the TS-based methods draw a sampled reward from some formulated distribution where the mean is the estimated reward.
-Due to that the formulated distribution usually is symmetric, e.g., normal distribution, it will randomly make upward and downward exploration.
-Third, for the epsilon-greedy algorithms, with probability epsilon, it will make pure random exploration, but this exploration is completely stochastic and not based on the estimated reward.
+Figure \ref{fig:structure} illustrates the primary motivation for this work by examining the exploration mechanism in detail.
+Let \( h(\bx) \) represent the expected reward of an arm \( \bx \), and let \( f_1(\bx; \btheta^1) \) denote the reward estimated by the exploitation model \( f_1 \).
+The difference between the estimated reward and the expected reward divides exploration into two categories: "upward" exploration and "downward" exploration.
+Upward exploration occurs when the expected reward is greater than the estimated reward, i.e., \( h(\bx) > f_1(\bx; \btheta^1) \).
+This situation indicates that the learner's model has underestimated the reward, necessitating an additional value to be added to the estimated reward to reduce the discrepancy between the expected and estimated rewards.
+Conversely, downward exploration happens when the expected reward is less than the estimated reward, i.e., \( h(\bx) < f_1(\bx; \btheta^1) \).
+This scenario suggests that the model has overestimated the reward, thus requiring a value to be subtracted from the estimated reward to minimize the gap.